Something Feels Off

 Just because it's getting harder for them—and harder for you to see from the outside.

-The hardest part about aging isn’t always a big event.
+The hardest part about recognizing when elderly parents need assistance isn't always a big event.

 It's the slow shifts in the everyday—the ones that are easy to miss.